JackHeeley/App3Dev/BasicUniversalCppSupport/ReadMe.txt

     This header supplies utf8 string conversions to and from windows GUID type.
     It is not platform independent, and client code should be careful (localize) where this header is included (e.g. in .cpp files where an encapsulated windows impl inner class needs it).

+NOTE: A HISTORY OF CHANGES MATCHING CHECK-IN NUMBERS HAS BEEN MAINTAINED (in the SampleProgram project Readme.txt)